Irish Eyes: There’s a good Lad!

-After a winner in his latest column, Irish Eyes returns to pick out the best bets at Navan and Thurles today.
+After two winners from three picks last weekend, Irish Eyes returns to pick out the best bets at Navan and Thurles today.

 Can Noel Meade do Irish Eyes another favour at Navan?